pitazzo/circle/README.md

 # Circle
-This repo contains the source code and configuration files for Circle.
-Circle is the proof of concept for the "socialized architecture".
-The goal is to study the feasibility of the "socialized architecture".
+This repo contains the source code and configuration files for Circle, the proof of concept for the "socialized architecture".
+Our goal is to study the feasibility of the "socialized architecture".

 ## To try the system
 For trying out the system, with demonstrative purposes, follow the next steps